 What is SNAP Help? and SNAP Help Questions and Answers

-As of March 16, Jennifer Williams has been pulled from the field and will be working remotely from home.
+Changes due to COVID-19: Jennifer Williams is currently working remotely from home.
 She will be doing applications over the phone and will be available to anyone looking for information.
 The entire process can be handled through phone interviews and mail; no office visits are necessary.
 Contact Jennifer Williams at 224-407-1807 or firstname.lastname@example.org.

 SNAP recipients will receive a 15% increase in benefits beginning January 2021 through September 2021.
 Clients are receiving Maximum benefits.
 If there are seniors looking to apply, this is a great time, as they normally receive such a small amount, but now would receive that maximum amount.

 Alzheimer’s is a disease of the brain that causes problems with memory, thinking, and behavior.
 Learn about the difference between Alzheimer’s and dementia, the disease stages and risk factors, current research and treatments, and resources available through the Alzheimer’s Association.
 Join us online using Zoom for this live event with Hadi Finerty, Alzheimer’s Association of Illinois.
 The Zoom invitation link to attend the event will be sent on the day of the program to those who register.Wednesday, May 5 at 10-11 am Register